History of Sierra Leone: Aftermath

 The Mane invasions militarised Sierra Leone.
 The Sapes had been un-warlike, but after the invasions, right until the late 19th century, bows, shields, and knives of the Mane type had become ubiquitous in Sierra Leone, as had the Mane battle technique of using squadrons of archers fighting in formation, carrying the large-style shields.
 Villages became fortified.
 The usual method of erecting two or three concentric palisades, each 4–7 metres (12–20 ft) high, created a formidable obstacle to attackers—especially since, as some of the English observed in the 19th century, the thigh-thick logs planted into the earth to make the palisades often took root at the bottom and grew foliage at the top, so that the defenders occupied a living wall of wood.
-A British officer who observed one of these fortifications around the time of the 1898 Hut Tax war ended his description of it thus:
+A British officer who observed one of these fortifications around the time of the Hut Tax War of 1898 ended his description of it thus:

 No one who has not seen these fences can realize the immense strength of them.
 The outer fence at Hahu I measured in several places, and found it to be from 2 to 3 feet thick, and most of the logs, or rather trees, of which it was formed, had taken root and were throwing out leaves and shoots.

 He also said that English artillery could not penetrate all three fences.
 At that time, at least among the Mende, "a typical settlement consisted of walled towns and open villages or towns surrounding it."

 After the invasions, the Mane sub-chiefs among whom the country had been divided began fighting among themselves.
 This pattern of activity became permanent: even after the Mane had blended with the indigenous population—a process which was completed in the early 17th century—the various kingdoms in Sierra Leone remained in a fairly continual state of flux and conflict.
 Rodney believes that a desire to take prisoners to sell as slaves to the Europeans was a major motivation to this fighting, and may even have been a driving force behind the original Mane invasions.
 Historian Kenneth Little concludes that the principal objective in the local wars, at least among the Mende, was plunder, not the acquisition of territory.
 Abraham cautions that slave trading should not be exaggerated as a cause: the Africans had their own reasons to fight, with territorial and political ambitions present.
 Motivations likely changed over time during the 350-year period.